Going to win $1.2B Powerball prize? Consider not taking cash

 Of course, it’s good to keep in mind that your chance of winning the jackpot is incredibly small, at 1 in 292.2 million.
 That’s why no one has won Powerball’s top prize since Aug.
 3 — resulting in 38 consecutive draws without a jackpot winner.

 All that losing has let the Powerball jackpot grow to be the fourth-largest in U.S. history.
-If no one wins Wednesday night, the jackpot could become the largest ever.
+If no one wins Wednesday night, the jackpot could become the largest ever, topping a $1.586 billion Powerball prize won by three ticket holders in 2016.

+Officials urge anyone lucky enough to win a Powerball jackpot to consult a financial adviser -- while keeping that valuable ticket safe -- before showing up at a lottery office for an oversized check.

+Matt Chancey, an investment adviser in Tampa, Florida, said that certainly makes sense.
+But Chancey also urged winners to understand that if advisers earn a percentage from the investment of all that money, they have a financial stake in how the money is paid out and should be clear about any potential conflict.

 Powerball is played in 45 states, as well as Washington, D.C., Puerto Rico and the U.S. Virgin Islands.